 In terms of dilapidations under a lease, that’s a composite payment to the lessor at the end of the life of the lease.
 Then it’ll be allowable to the extent that it represents deferred repairs, allowable that is for revenue treatment, but not allowable to the extent that it reflects capital costs.

-All of this can seem highly complex and a little overwhelming, so contact us if you require capital allowances consultants!
+All of this can seem highly complex and a little overwhelming, so contact us if you require industry leading tax consultants!